neondatabase/website/content/docs/conceptual-guides/branching.md

 ### What is a branch?

 A branch is a copy-on-write clone of an existing branch.
 You can create a branch from a current or past state of a parent branch.
-For example, you can create a branch that includes all data up to the point of branch creation or one that includes all data up to a particular time or Log Sequence Number (LSN).
+For example, you can create a branch that includes all data up to the point of branch creation or up to a particular time or Log Sequence Number (LSN).

 A branch is completely isolated from its parent branch, so you are free to play around with it, modify it, and delete it when it's no longer needed.
-Changes to the new branch are independent of the parent branch and vice versa.
+Changes to the a branch are independent of the parent branch and vice versa.
 A branch and its parent share the same history but diverge at the point of branch creation.
 Writes to a branch are persisted as an independent delta.
-Likewise, writes to a parent branch are independent of a child branch.

 Creating a branch does not increase load on the parent branch or affect it in any way, which means that you can create a branch at any time without impacting the performance of your production database.